twl8n/uva_ss2ead/readme.txt

 change notes

+x <ead id="#{coll_hr['num']}">  vui is the num. vui also occurs in file name.

+x show_csv.rb add printf max width formatting for name and add ability to read xlsx.

+Q If an element is empty must we render it as <empty/> or can we use
+<empty></empty> ?

+A xmllint seems to change empty elements into the self-closing variant.

+x add "num" to Accession # in prefercite

+x fix both instances of <num> to use collection_num column

+x add <head>Conents List</head> as first line of <dcs>

 x put sample input and output from "steady" ruby and nokogiri converter into ./steady/

 x simple erb text template_1.erb